Technical reviewers expressions of interest

 Note: the inclusion of a person in the reviewer pool does not guarantee work.

-1. High level of expertise and/or research experience in one or more of the following areas: natural or cultural resource management, restoration ecology, threatened species management, monitoring (MER), fire management, invasive species management, community engagement/education and relevant industry or not-for-profit community experience.
+1. High level of expertise in one or more of the following areas: land and cultural resource management, restoration ecology, threatened species management, monitoring (MER), ecological/cultural fire practices/management, invasive species management, community engagement/education and Aboriginal community run projects.

 2. Experience in project governance, budget management and risk assessment.